-The Monash Freeway Upgrade will add more than 30 kilometres of new freeway lanes to the Monash Freeway.
-This includes widening the road from four to five lanes between EastLink and the South Gippsland Freeway, and from two to three lanes between the South Gippsland Freeway and Clyde Road in Berwick.
+The Monash Freeway Upgrade added more than 30 kilometres of new freeway lanes to the Monash Freeway.
+This included widening the road from four to five lanes between EastLink and the South Gippsland Freeway, and from two to three lanes between the South Gippsland Freeway and Clyde Road in Berwick.

 • Ramp signals added from Chadstone to Pakenham, to prevent stop-start driving conditions and dangerous sudden braking.
-Entry ramps will be widened to accommodate more vehicles
+Entry ramps widened to accommodate more vehicles

 • Lane Use Management Signs (LUMS) installed along the corridor to improve traffic flow by providing drivers with information in the event of an incident